johnsonjh/VEDIT/README.md

 Determining the actual error severity requires carefully examining the output sent to the list device.*

-The source code was very lightly modified to support building with these particular assembler versions.
-These changes include removing the `DATE` definition, and a small patch to `VEDITT3` to expose the `HCRSOF` symbol when targeting the 8080/Z80.

 The HEX output produced by these assemblers can be directly converted to an executable COM file using the `HEXCOM` utility.